 - Whisk in the room temperature cream cheese and vanilla extract.

-- When the pudding is smooth, whisk in the the sour cream.
+- When the mixture is smooth, whisk in the the sour cream.

 - Transfer the pudding to a bowl and cover with plastic wrap.
 Press the plastic wrap into the top of the pudding if you want to prevent a skin from forming.

-- Chill the pudding for at least 4 hours.
-(If you have ladled the pudding into separate serving dishes, chill for at least 1 hour.)
+- Chill for at least 4 hours.
+(If you have ladled it into separate serving dishes, chill for at least 1 hour.)